Short Term Needs for a Long-Term Strategy

 SEO became the top revenue driver accounting for almost 40% of total site revenue

-Working with a newly launched eCommerce startup that launched we were tasked with driving awareness and revenue for the holiday season.
+Working with a newly launched eCommerce startup, Salt, we were tasked with driving awareness and revenue for the holiday season.

 Timeframe: The company launched in September and needed to capture holiday shoppers.